omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 }
 ```

-Gets the data to challenge an output piggybacked on an in-flight exit
+Gets the data to challenge an invalid output piggybacked on an in-flight exit

 ### HTTP Request